clauortellado/Python-Excel/README.md

 # Python-Excel
-Different exercises handling Microsoft Excel as a data source or result from Python.
+Different exercises handling Microsoft Excel as a data source or result from Python using Pandas library